Welcome to Soledad South

 Lying on the south-eastern slopes of Mount Soledad is the neighborhood of Soledad South, or as the residents lovingly call it “The Sunny Side of La Jolla”.
 Many of the homes in this part of La Jolla have stunning views of San Diego to the east, and Mission Bay and Downtown to the south.

-This part of La Jolla was rugged hillside, until it started being developed in the 1960’s.
+This part of La Jolla was a rugged hillside until it started being developed in the 1960s.
 Most of the original homes in this neighborhood were modest, single-family homes.
-While some of these homes have been torn down or remodeled, even to this day, Soledad South has some of the lowest priced detached homes in the zip code.
+While some of these homes have been torn down or remodeled, even to this day, Soledad South has some of the lowest-priced detached homes in the zip code.

-There are a couple other planned communities in Soledad South.
-Ridgegate, is a gated community of single family homes built in the late 1990’s, and Mount La Jolla is a community of attached townhomes and condominiums.
+There are a couple of other planned communities in Soledad South.
+Ridgegate is a gated community of single-family homes built in the late 1990s, and Mount La Jolla is a community of attached townhomes and condominiums.